vladan-jovicic/Vec-Lib/README.md

 - --input_poly: the contours from the input will be displayed
 - --filtered_poly: the filtered contours will be displayed
 - --corners: the corners of the contours will be displayed
+- --output: output on stderr (to not mess up with the actual output, even if it is ugly)

 ### Examples